-In order to have an arrest lifted the ship-owners may put up security; security may given by a bankguarantee, however, as practice shows, P+I-Club letters of first-class P+I-Clubs ("International Group") are widely accepted.
+In order to have an arrest lifted the ship-owners may put up security in an amount ordered by the court ("Lösungssumme"); such security may given by a bank-guarantee, however, as practice shows, P+I-Club letters of first-class P+I-Clubs ("International Group") are widely accepted.
 Simultaneously the ship-owners will file an appeal ("Widerspruch") against the arrest-order and an immediate hearing on the merits of the arrest-order will follow.